 Three Forks Natural Area: The Three Forks Natural Area is a natural area owned by King County containing over 400 acres at the confluence of the North, Middle, and South Forks of the Snoqualmie River, about two miles north of downtown North Bend.
 It contains informal fishing trails, native habitat and wildlife areas.
 The area serves as a sanctuary and corridor for elk, black bear, deer, cougar, bobcats, river otters and eagles.
 Its riparian habitat provides sloughs and wetlands for many bird species, small mammals and amphibians.
 The Three Forks Natural Area provides a critical link in a wildlife corridor connecting the large, protected wildlife habitat area of the Mount Si NRCA and the Campbell Global timber lands in the north with wildlife habitat to the south including Meadowbrook Farm, Tollgate Farm, Rattlesnake Mountain Scenic Area and the City of Seattle Cedar River Watershed.
+Three Forks Natural Area was a part of the original larger village complex associated with the Snoqualmie Prairie (baqwab) and holds cultural significance to the Snoqualmie Tribe.
+It served as a gathering area for hop pickers and harvester, many of whom were Snoqualmie people, and oftentimes, this was the only area in which the Snoqualmie people could visit with their relatives.
 Parking for river access is provided at the intersection of Reinig Road and 428th Ave.
 SE.